 Speed and Capacity—SFP+ and QSFP+ optics will not be enough for data-intensive industries.
 Thus QSFP28 MSA optic is specifically designed to transport enormous amounts of data with ultra-low latency.

 Flexibility—100G will be the preferred technology across long-haul networks.
 100G networking can be customized, optimized, and easily expanded to allow for changes in the future.

 QSFP28 MSA Compatible Optics Overview

-100G QSFP28 LR4 is QSFP28 MSA complaint, and is specifically designed for use in long distance transmission.
+100G QSFP28 LR4 is QSFP28 MSA compliant and is specifically designed for use in long-distance transmission.
 QSFP28 LR4 utilizes WDM technology for 4×25G data transmission, and these four 25G optical signals are transmitted over four different wavelengths.
 With a duplex LC interface, 100G LR4 QSFP28 module enables 100G dual-way transmission up to 10 km over single-mode fiber.

 100G PSM4 is standardized by QSFP28 MSA and it uses four parallel fibers (lanes) operating in each direction, with each lane carrying a 25G optical transmission.
 100G PSM4 module sends the signal down to eight-fiber cable with an MTP interface.
 The operating distance of 100G PSM4 is limited to 500 m.

 100G DWDM4 uses WDM technology—an optical multiplexer and de-multiplexer to reduce the number of fibers to 2.
 Being QSFP28 MSA compatible, 100G DWDM4 can operate on single-mode fiber up to 2 km over duplex LC interface.
 Compared with QSFP28 LR4, it has shorter transmission distance and lower cost.

 QSFP28 MSA Compliant Cables